algosup/2022-2023-project-1-smart-signage-Project-7-group/Documents/Test_Plans.md

 -Finally, what we expect from the device is to function even if it’s underpowered.

+-Test done, 25/10/2022

+-Results: The device functions(More or less) while being underpowered

+-Comments: The device may be able to function for a bit while being underpowered, however it will be unpredictable, which means that the current should stay constant

+-Status: Test solved.

 **Eighth Test:**

 Can the device function while being overpowered?